WeKiBan/Room/README.md

 ### What I learned

 This is the first project where I have used the Styled-Components library and so I had to learn everything from scratch which made the process a little slower.
 I really like the way all of the styling is written in the css syntax with the advantage of being able to pass variables as props to the components.
-I used this feature to open and close the mobile navbar by keeping track of the opening and closing using a useState hook and then passing that variable into the Styled-Component as shown below:
+I used this feature to open and close the mobile navbar by keeping track of the opening and closing using a useState hook and then passing that variable into the Styled-Component

 ```javascript
 <MobileNavStyled navIsOpen={navIsOpen}>
 ```

-I could then access this variable within the Styled-Component and then add styles accordingly as shown below:
+I could then access this variable within the Styled-Component and then add styles accordingly

 ```css
 height: ${({ navIsOpen }) => (navIsOpen ?
 '100px' : '0')};
 ```

-As there were two lots of pictures to be displayed on the website (one intended for mobile screens and the other for desktops) I decided to make useState hook to keep track of the window size and then the useEffect hook to add an event listener to the window resize event as shown below:
+As there were two lots of pictures to be displayed on the website (one intended for mobile screens and the other for desktops) I decided to make useState hook to keep track of the window size and then the useEffect hook to add an event listener to the window resize event

 ```javascript
   const [windowSize, setWindowSize] = useState(window.innerWidth);